Arrived November 28th, 2022 to Continental Terminals, New Jersey.

-Six (6) bags of this lot have been booked by Rogue Wave Coffee in Edmonton, Alberta.
+Six (6) bags have been booked by Rogue Wave Coffee in Edmonton, Alberta.

 Gisheke is a washing station that is currently only accessible by boat or by foot.
 The times we've visited, we have gone by boat through Lake Kivu.
 On the way, we pass by Mushungwe Island, which is inhabited by approximately 200 Rwandan families.
 These families grow coffee and contribute their cherries to Gisheke.